triode3/postfixrxtx-munin/README.md

 It is a plugin just like any munin plugin, so you need to do the following:

-- place the postfixrxtx file into /usr/share/munin/plugins (or if you moved it, the munin plugin dir)
+- place the postfix_mailrxtx file into /usr/share/munin/plugins (or if you moved it, the munin plugin dir)
-- create a link from /etc/munin/plugins/postfixrxtx to /usr/share/munin/plugins/postfixrxtx
+- create a link from /etc/munin/plugins/postfix_mailrxtx to /usr/share/munin/plugins/postfix_mailrxtx
 - restart munin-node
 - restart munin (if you want to).